 10. Check out YouTube channels for coding

-The internet offers a wealth of high-quality resources for learning how to teach kids to code.
+The internet offers a wealth of high-quality resources for learning how to teach kids everything from coding basics to advanced concepts.
 There are so many channels dedicated to teaching kids to code on YouTube that it is one of the best places to get lessons.

 There are, however, some television channels that are better than others.
 Several of these tips and tricks are great for novices, but some may not be so useful.

 YouTube has a number of movies aimed at beginning programmers.
 You can also find lessons for beginners in Java, Python, and C++.
 C programming tutorials are among the materials, which are considered the best instructions available to learn the language.

 Yogesh Patel owns the ProgrammingKnowledge blog as well as a YouTube channel.
 Anyone interested in learning to code will find this channel one of the first channels they should bookmark since it has a great deal of beginner-friendly videos (over 1,000).
 More than 150,000 people are subscribed to ProgrammingKnowledge.

 Students may go through challenging areas at their own time using a self-paced, adaptive learning program.
 Keep track of particular milestones and objectives.
 Allowing a pupil to spend more time on loops now will enable them to succeed with more complicated ideas in the future.

 It shouldn’t feel like you’re in a typing lesson; instead, interact with the students as you would in any other class.